Cayuse War (1847-1855)

 The time has arrived when it becomes necessary to determine the question of peace or war between the citizens of the United States and Indian tribes on this frontier.

 — Major Gabriel J. Rains, Commander of Fort Dalles, Oregon, January 29, 1854

-By 1855, there was an insatiable demand for land and resources by new white settlers and Stevens began to heavily pressure the Yakama and other tribes to sign treaties.
-On June 9, 1855, the Yakama, Umatilla, Cayuse, and Walla Walla tribes signed the treaties, which ceded in excess of six million acres to the United States government, in exchange for $200,000.
-Initially, Yakama Chief Kamiakin refused to sign the treaty, but, later did so under duress.
-However, the Yakama tribe, who ceded 10,828,800 acres to the U.S. government, reserved their right to fish, hunt and gather within the ceded area.
+By 1855, new white settlers had an insatiable demand for land and resources, and Stevens began to heavily pressure the Yakama and other tribes to sign treaties.
+On June 9, 1855, the Yakama, Umatilla, Cayuse, and Walla Walla tribes signed the treaties, which ceded more than six million acres to the United States government in exchange for $200,000.
+Initially, Yakama Chief Kamiakin refused to sign the treaty but, later did so under duress.
+However, the Yakama tribe, who ceded 10,828,800 acres to the U.S. government, reserved their right to fish, hunt, and gather within the ceded area.

 Yakama Chief Kamiakin then called upon the tribes to oppose the declaration.
-Some of the tribes joined forces under Kamiakin and other tribes rose up as well, resulting in the Yakima War
+Some of the tribes joined forces under Kamiakin, and other tribes rose as well, resulting in the Yakima War.

 The three treaties signed by Washington tribes, resulting in the Yakama, Nez Perce, and Umatilla reservations, were not ratified by Congress until 1859.